Fundamental Counting Principle Calculator

 Using the fundamental counting principle calculator

 When you look at the fundamental counting principle calculator, you'll see two variable fields for the number of choices for the first and second things.
 The things in question can be pizza toppings, the color of a car, the score on dice when you roll it, or anything else of that sort.
+Check out the dice roller calculator to learn how to estimate the dice roll probability.
 However, every variant of the first characteristic must have the same number of options for the second (for instance, every car company must have the same number of colors available).

 Although you first see only two variable fields, more will appear once you begin inputting data.
 In total, the fundamental counting principle calculator allows up to ten characteristics for the choice you're making!
 However, observe that the tool will already begin its calculations when you input two numbers.
 If you add new ones, the formula, and result will change accordingly.